2001 Samoan general election: Electoral system

 During the time of the 2001 election, Samoa's parliament, the legislative assembly, was composed of 49 seats, with each member serving a five year term.
 Thirty-five members were elected from single-member constituencies, six constituencies elected two members, whilst the other two were elected through individual voters, mostly non-ethnic Samoans and individuals with partial Samoan ancestry.
 Candidates were elected using the First-past-the-post voting system.
 Only Matai (Chiefs) were permitted to contest any of the 47 constituencies, whilst the other two seats were open to all individuals.

 The controversial Electoral Amendment act, which came into effect in 2000, required candidates to have resided in Samoa for at least three years to qualify as a candidate.
 Previously, the requirement was 12 months.
 Civil servants were not allowed to run.

 Voters

 The government introduced Universal suffrage in 1991, granting Samoan citizens aged 21 and older the right to vote.
 Voters could elect to enrol in a constituency rather than the one where they reside by right of significant family ties or matai titles.
 As a result, the population of constituencies and the constituency's voter roll have not always correlated.
 Cabinet amended the 1963 electoral act in August 2000, establishing the register of voters as a separate entity from the legislative assembly.
 The 2001 election was the first in which it was compulsory for all eligible individuals to register to vote.
 The new register of voters commenced the enrollment of electors in October 2000.
-There were only two registration centres where individuals could enrol or update their details, with one each at Mulinu'u on Upolu and Savai’i.
+There were only two registration centres where individuals could enrol or update their details, with one each at Mulinuʻu on Upolu, and Savaiʻi.
 Due to the centres being severely understaffed, the process was reportedly chaotic, with long queues, and many voters waited for several hours.
 One person died while in line, and several fights broke out due to discontent over the process.
-As a result, health minister Misa Telefoni Retzlaff unsuccessfully called for the election's postponement.
+As a result, Health Minister Misa Telefoni Retzlaff unsuccessfully called for the election's postponement.
 At the closure of voter registration on 19 January 2001, a total of 92,788 voters were registered.